cianjinks/MandelbrotViewerCPP/README.md

 **NOTE:** Currently only tested in Visual Studio 2019.

-To build from source you must include the include directories under "Dependencies/GLFW/x64/include" and "Dependencies/GLAD/include" and link the static libary "glfw3.lib" under "Dependencies/GLFW/x64/lib-vc2019/glfw3.lib".
+To build from source you must include the include directories under "Dependencies/GLFW/x64/include" and "Dependencies/GLAD/include" as well as link the static libary "glfw3.lib" under "Dependencies/GLFW/x64/lib-vc2019/glfw3.lib".
 If you wish to run a 32-bit verison you can also include GLFW's x86 include folder.